sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 like `year/month/post.html`.
 So we must preserve this structure at least for the legacy posts.

-In order to achieve this, keep a `legacy` directory inside the `posts` directory, that will keep a directory tree for every year and month where posts exist.
+In order to achieve this keep a `legacy` directory inside `posts`, that will in turn contain a directory tree for every year and month when posts exist.

 ```
 sillybytes/posts/legacy